pranabsarma18/mlzoomcamp_midterm/README.md

 python_version = "3.10"
 ```

-Now run the following:
+Now run the following to lock project dependencies:

 `pipenv lock`

-To activate the virtual env simply run the following:
+To activate the virtual environment simply run the following:

 `shell pipenv`

-Now run the app:
+Now start the server:

 `python predict.py`

-### Testing the Web Service locally using virtual env
+### Testing the Web Service locally using virtual environment

 Once the server is on test the app using predict-test.py file:

+In this file we have a test data which consists of different bio-signals collected from the patience.
+The data is as follows:

+{'id': 2,
+ 'age': 40,
+ 'height(cm)': 165,
+ 'weight(kg)': 90,
+ 'waist(cm)': 97.8,
+ 'eyesight(left)': 1.2,
+ 'eyesight(right)': 1.5,
+ 'hearing(left)': '1',
+ 'hearing(right)': '1',
+ 'systolic': 132,
+ 'relaxation': 82,
+ 'fasting blood sugar': 79,
+ 'Cholesterol': 228,
+ 'triglyceride': 192,
+ 'HDL': 56,
+ 'LDL': 134,
+ 'hemoglobin': 16.1,
+ 'Urine protein': 1,
+ 'serum creatinine': 0.9,
+ 'AST': 31,
+ 'ALT': 40,
+ 'Gtp': 65,
+ 'dental caries': '0'}

+ Based on this test data, we have to make prediction whether the patient is smoker or not.

+ To make prediction, run the following:

 `python predict-test.py`